Thumbnail

-Thumbnails are reduced-size versions of pictures or videos, used to help in recognizing and organizing them, serving the same role for images as a normal text index does for words.
+A thumbnail is a reduced-size version of a picture or video, used to help in recognizing and organizing them, serving the same role for images as a normal text index does for words.
 In the age of digital images, visual search engines and image-organizing programs normally use thumbnails, as do most modern operating systems or desktop environments, such as Microsoft Windows, macOS, KDE (Linux) and GNOME (Linux).
 On web pages, they also avoid the need to download larger files unnecessarily.

 Implementation

 Thumbnails are ideally implemented on web pages as separate, smaller copies of the original image, in part because one purpose of a thumbnail image on a web page is to reduce bandwidth and download time.

 Some web designers produce thumbnails with HTML or client-side scripting that makes the user's browser shrink the picture, rather than use a smaller copy of the image.
 This results in no saved bandwidth, and the visual quality of browser resizing is usually less than ideal.

 Displaying a significant part of the picture instead of the full frame can allow the use of a smaller thumbnail while maintaining recognizability.
 For example, when thumbnailing a full-body portrait of a person, it may be better to show the face slightly reduced than an indistinct figure.
 However, this may mislead the viewer about what the image contains, so is more suited to artistic presentations than searching or catalogue browsing.

 Thumbnail makes for smaller, more easily viewable pages and also allows viewers to have control over exactly what they want to see.

 In 2002, the court in the US case Kelly v.
 Arriba Soft Corporation ruled that it was fair use for Internet search engines to use thumbnail images to help web users find what they seek.